 A Bit More.

-Northstead Manor Gardens is an open space, so even out of season, you can still walk past the theatre and marvel at the area and quietness that there seems to be, especially during autumn/winter when the stage has been taken away and stored, yet the hospitality and booking huts remain.
+Northstead Manor Gardens is an open space, so even out of season, you can still walk past the theatre and marvel at the area and quietness that there seems to be, especially during autumn/winter when the stage has been taken away and stored, leaving just the concrete island where it stood and hospitality area and booking huts.

 Inbetween visiting acts in the Summer season/school holidays, and during the day, the stage is home to free shows put on by local entertainers such as dance schools and singers.